Get 10,000 FREE rewards points ($10!!!) for signing up for an account! >> GO

 Our cells assemble collagen proteins from the smaller amino acids proline, glycine, arginine, and hydroxyproline.

-We get some of these amino acids from regular dietary protein sources, but others, specifically hydroxyproline, is found almost exclusively in collagen itself.
+We get some of these amino acids from regular dietary protein sources, but others, specifically hydroxyproline, are found almost exclusively in collagen itself.

-In other words, in order to make enough collagen, you have to eat some as well!
+In other words, to make enough collagen, you have to eat some as well!

 Shop Now!